MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Sort-Object.md

 ## NOTES

 The `Sort-Object` cmdlet sorts objects based on properties specified in the command or the default sort properties for the object type.
-Default sort properties are defined using the `DefaultKeyPropertySet` element in a `types.ps1xml` file.
+Default sort properties are defined using the `PropertySet` named `DefaultKeyPropertySet` in a `types.ps1xml` file.
 For more information, see [about_Types.ps1xml](/powershell/module/Microsoft.PowerShell.Core/About/about_Types.ps1xml).

 If an object does not have one of the specified properties, the property value for that object is